OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/exchange.md

 ---
 title: exchange
-description: This page provides comprehensive information and usage of the 'exchange' command for swapping the international exchanges flag.
+description: "This page provides comprehensive information and usage of the 'exchange'" command for swapping the international exchanges flag.
 Specifically, it outlines the parameters for this operation.
 keywords: